 Even if the Democratic National Committee manages to have positive outcomes at the midterm elections, the lack of results of its approach will most likely overshadow them in the following months.
 The impacts of this failure are real and have been observed already.
 There is a critical need for American leadership.
 Leadership that is willing to tackle challenges that are not just pressing to US national security, but that are also becoming existential threats to many nations in the region.

-Manuel Carranza is an independent consultant and researcher focused on Defence Policy, Narcoterrorism, Counterinsurgency, and Great Power Competition in Latin America.
-He had the privilege of undertaking study opportunities at military academies and defence-affiliated institutions in Argentina, Chile, Mexico, Spain, and the United States. https://orcid.org/0000-0001-6777-6143
+Manuel Carranza is an independent researcher focused on defence and security affairs.
+He has had the privilege of undertaking study opportunities at military academies and defence-affiliated institutions. https://orcid.org/0000-0001-6777-6143

 Main image Credit: dpa picture alliance / Alamy Stock Photo